boobalana/aws_ecs_deployment/README.md

 openssl x509 -inform PEM -in certificate.crt > public.pem
 aws iam upload-server-certificate --server-certificate-name <certname> --certificate-body file://public.pem --private-key file://private.pem —region us-east-1
 ```
-Update this ARN In terraform.
+Update this ARN In terraform variables file.

 Using self-signed certificate has some drawbacks while accessing it over browser. using curl with -k option can help over come this issue.
 ### Terraform statefile.